 - Excel sheets can also contain footnotes; i.e. records at the bottom of the data requiring loaded that should be ignored.
-Can a footer definition be setup to be ignored? e.g. text to specify start of footer or certain number of blank rows in worksheet to define point at which import stops?
+Can a footer definition be set up to be ignored? e.g. text to specify the start of the footer or a certain number of blank rows in the worksheet to define a point at which import stops?

-Answer: Yes, it can be done by using transformation object.
+Answer: Yes, it can be done by using a transformation object.

 Answer: Yes, it is possible.
-It can be done in several ways, for example you can validate time stamp format and if there is something wrong with it, you can use current date and time or you can write your own calculation transformation and use any logic you wish.
+It can be done in several ways, for example, you can validate timestamp format and if there is something wrong with it, you can use the current date and time or you can write your own calculation transformation and use any logic you wish.

-Answer: Yes, you can achieve this by using splitter object.
+Answer: Yes, you can achieve this by using a splitter object.

 - Is any modification/preparation of the Excel file required before your product can process it?

 It is very interesting what you are trying to achieve and we would be happy to assist you in difficult cases.
-If some fuctionality is missing we will add for you.
+If some functionality is missing we will add it for you.